Khalid Duhham Al-Jawary

-Khalid Duhham Al-Jawary (born ?1945), also known as Abu Walid al-Iraqi, is a convicted terrorist.
+Khalid Duhham Al-Jawary (born 1945), also known as Abu Walid al-Iraqi and Khaled Mohammed El-Jassem, is a convicted terrorist.
 A Jordanian and Iraqi citizen of Palestinian origin, he served 16 years for plotting to attack New York City in 1973, placing three self-manufactured bombs in cars which failed to detonate.

 Black September

 Al-Jawary has been tied to a letter-bombing campaign conducted by the Black September militant group that targeted world leaders during the 1970s and a failed attack in 1979.
 He has also been accused of involvement in the bombing of TWA Flight 841 in 1974.

 New York City bomb plot

 In 1973, Al-Jawary manufactured powerful explosives and left them in three rental cars near Israeli targets throughout New York City.
 He targeted two Israeli banks on Fifth Avenue and the El-Al cargo terminal at John F. Kennedy International Airport.
 The explosions were intended to occur on March 4 to coincide with a visit by Israeli Prime Minister Golda Meir.
 The bombs failed to detonate, but the construction and materials used allowed the FBI to link the explosives to the Black September letter-bombs and to Al-Jawary.
 Investigators matched 60 fingerprints from evidence with Al-Jawary's.